iftechfoundation/ifarchive-static/md/org-procedures.md

 [ukerr]: uk-block.html

+If you set a `safety` tag for a directory, the tag applies to *all* files in that directory (and subdirectories), *unless otherwise tagged*.
+File tags always override directory tags.
+To untag one file in a directory, give it `safety: none`.

+You can use `blocktree: yes/no` to block/unblock all files in the directory (and subdirectories).
+This is equivalent to `safety: unknown` or `safety: none` at the directory level.
+You can use `blockdir: yes/no` to block all files in the directory but *not* in subdirectories.

-Index pages (like [games/twine][gamestwine]) are not restricted at all, even if some of the listed games *are* restricted.
+Index pages (like [games/twine][gamestwine]) are not restricted at all, even if some (or all!) of the listed games *are* restricted.
 Therefore, game descriptions in the index should always be safe-for-work.

 [gamestwine]: https://ifarchive.org/indexes/if-archive/games/twine/

-*As of August 2025, tags are not yet in use.
-We are still in the process of tagging files.
-The interstitial warning page does not yet exist.
-The UK hard block applies to ALL games, tagged or not.*
+*As of December 2025, we are still in the process of tagging files.
+Some directories entirely blocked; others are controlled by file tags.
+The interstitial warning page does not exist at all.*

 ## The Incoming directory